 We carry out additional validation for both models extending the validation performed by Beck et al. (2017b) and Muis et al. (2016), by looking more specifically at the timing and correlation of discharge and storm surge extremes over a time period of at least 20 years between 1980-2014, see Supplement S1.
-We calculate the percentage of annual maxima dates correctly predicted and the Spearman’s rank correlation coefficient between observed and simulated annual maxima.
-For the discharge, we find a relatively high rank correlation globally (median: 0.56, s.d.: 0.23).
+We calculate the percentage of annual maxima dates correctly predicted, termed “hit rate”, and the Spearman’s rank correlation coefficient between observed and simulated annual maxima.
+For the discharge, we find a relatively high rank correlation globally (median: 0.57, s.d.: 0.22).
 Capturing the timing of extreme river discharge is more challenging (median hit rate: 0.21, s.d.: 0.18), but the hit rate increases close to the coast (see Figure S1 in Supplement S1).
-For the storm surge, we find a higher hit rate (median: 0.32, s.d.: 0.21) and a lower rank correlation coefficient (median: 0.37, s.d.: 0.31) than for the discharge.
+For the storm surge, we find a higher hit rate (median: 0.34, s.d.: 0.22) and a lower rank correlation coefficient (median: 0.37, s.d.: 0.31) than for the discharge.
 In this case, coastal stations with a high correlation coefficient also capture well the timing of storm surge extremes.
-As a result, the timing and correlation of extreme storm surge is generally well represented along the European, North American, Japanese, and Australian coast and less well captured for the South African and South American coasts.
-Therefore, even though the performance of both models varies globally, it provides an acceptable performance on average for the purpose of this study. i.e. to provide a first-cut assessment of the compound flood hazard potential at the global scale.
+As a result, the timing and correlation of extreme storm surge is generally well represented along the European, North American, Japanese, and Australian coast, but not for the South African and South American coasts.
+We further assess how the respective performance of both models can affect the compound flood potential measures defined in section 2.3 (see Supplement S1.3).
+Due to the selection criteria we impose, this results in 25 pairs of observation stations, which is insufficient for a rigorous comparison at large regional scales.
+In general, we find that using the simulated discharge and storm surge variables captures the sign of the dependence correctly but the magnitude of this dependence can largely vary.
+Moreover, the models tend to correctly identify the locations with the highest number of co-occurring discharge and storm surge annual maxima but overestimate this number.
+This additional validation showed that the performance of both models vary globally which as a result can locally bias the compound flood potential.
+Nevertheless, it provides an acceptable performance on average for the purpose of this study, i.e. to provide a first-cut assessment of the compound flood potential at the global scale.

 Finally, each discharge location at the river mouth of coastal catchments larger than 1,000 km2 is paired with the nearest (≤ 75 km) GTSM output location (Eilander et al., 2018).
-This leads to 3,979 pairs of river discharge and storm surge time-series between 1980 to 2014, representing 35 years of daily data.
+This leads to 3,434 stations of paired river discharge and storm surge time-series between 1980 to 2014, representing 35 years of daily data.

 2.2 Defining Sets of Events to Analyse Compound Flooding

 We do not restrict our analysis to one specific set of extreme river discharge and storm surge events per location, but instead define different sets of events from the paired time-series in order to measure the compound flood potential (presented in Section 2.3).
-In this subsection, we explain the differences between the sets and illustrate them for an example location along the Mexican coast (Fig. 1c).
+In this subsection, we explain the differences between the sets and illustrate them for an example location along the coast of Madagascar (Fig. 1c).
 Figure 1a and 1b present the paired time-series of simulated daily discharge q and the maximum daily storm surge s for the example location.